Informatievlaanderen/VSDS-LDESServer4J/docs/_ingest/http.md

 Every Event Stream contains a shape that mentions a targetClass.
 This is the type should be the same as the `rdf:type` of the root object you try to ingest.
-Otherwise it will be rejected
+Otherwise it will be rejected.